About Us

 In 2023, Future Arts Centres became a registered company limited by guarantee, and an Arts Council England ‘IPSO’ to provide sector support for arts centres.

-It is co-chaired and managed by Gavin Barlow (Chief Executive & Artistic Director of The Albany) and Annabel Turpin (Chief Executive of Storyhouse), with Administrative Director Christine Lee.
+It is co-chaired and managed by Gavin Barlow (Chief Executive & Artistic Director of The Albany) and Annabel Turpin (Chief Executive of Storyhouse), with Administrative Director Christine Lee and Executive Support Sophie McKenna.

 The Board consists of Alison Clark, Annabel Turpin, Daniel Brine, Gavin Barlow, Jane Earl and Karena Johnson.